r1seika/r1seika.github.io/README.md

 ### TODO

+1. Use [search/autocomplete api](https://www.weatherapi.com/api-explorer.aspx#search) in location input with debounce
-1. Jest for test
+2. Jest for test
-2. More infomation to show such as temperature of each hour diplayed by ECharts
+3. More infomation to show such as temperature of each hour diplayed by ECharts
+4. Server optimize.
+Such as limit the request frequency, use https, etc.